catsdata/MechaCar_Statistical_Analysis/README.md

 **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**

-Assuming our p-value is at a standard 0.05, the following variables do not provide random variance due to a much lower, and near zero, p-value: Vehicle Length (2.60e-12) and Ground Clearance (5.21e-08).
-These variables seem to have a significant impact on mpg.
+Assuming our p-value is at a standard 0.05 significance level, the following variables do not provide random variance due to a much lower, and near zero, p-value: Vehicle Length (2.60e-12) and Ground Clearance (5.21e-08).
+These variables will likely have a significant impact on mpg.

 **Is the slope of the linear model considered to be zero?
 Why or why not?**